YuhangMing/Semantic-Indoor-Place-Recognition/README.md

 In the first stage we train the semantic encodes and decoder on a SLAM-Segmentation task, i.e. semantic segmentation on coloured point clouds within local coordinate system.

-1. Change the path to the complete ScanNet dataset in the `datasets/ScannetSLAM.py` file.
+1. Change the `self.path` variable in the `datasets/ScannetSLAM.py` file to the path of complete ScanNet dataset.

 2. Run the following to train the semantic encoder and decoder.
 ```